Then/Now: The Cast of 'Dallas'

 Gray starred as J.R.'s alcoholic wife, Sue Ellen Ewing.

 Linda Gray: Now

-Gray has had several small roles and guest starring gigs over the years, including a recent stint on "The Bold and the Beautiful."
+After the show ended Gray appeared alongside Sylvester Stallone in the 1991 comedy "Oscar."
+She later reprised her role as Sue Ellen on the “Dallas” reboot and had several small roles and guest starring gigs over the years, including a recent stint on the 23-year-running British soap opera, “Hollyoaks.”

 Patrick Duffy: Then

 Duffy played Bobby Ewing, the youngest son of Jock and Miss Ewing.